Asuka-Fukuchi/language-learning-app/README.md

 # Language Learning App

 ## About
-My Language App is a language learning support application.
-It allows you to manage words and phrases, create notes, take quizzes, and track your progress with a dashboard.

-The frontend is built with Angular + Material, and the backend uses Node.js + Express + MongoDB.
+A full-stack language-learning support app that helps users study vocabulary, take quizzes, write notes, and track their progress.
+Built with Angular, Node.js, and MongoDB.

-While it is designed for language learners, it can also be adapted for other learning purposes.
+While built for language learners, the structure allows adaptation for other study purposes as well.

 ---

-## Development Background
+## Why I Built This

-Although I have used many learning apps in the past, I could not find one that met my ideal requirements, so I decided to build my own.
+After using many learning apps, I could not find one that matched the workflow I wanted.
+To solve this, I designed and built my own learning tool from scratch.
+It is currently an MVP — functional but still under active improvement.

 ---